SirAlvinAmisi/Expense_Tracker_App/README.md

 2. **Delete Expenses**: Users can remove expenses from the list.
 3. **Expense Filtering**: Filter expenses by category.
 4. **Expense Sorting**: Sort expenses by date, amount, or category.
 5. **Local Storage**: Save expenses locally to persist data across sessions.
-6. **Database Integration**: Consider integrating a database for more robust data management.
 6. **Responsive Design**: Ensure the app works seamlessly on all devices.

 ---